Nopparuj-an/FRA532-Mobile-Robots/README.md

 ### Navigation

-### Accessing noVNC on Raspberry Pi 5 (For RPI5 Only)
+5. Accessing noVNC on Raspberry Pi 5 **(For RPI5 Only)**

     If you're using ROS 2 Desktop on your Raspberry Pi 5, you can access noVNC (a web-based VNC client) by following these steps:

     Method 1: Accessing noVNC Directly on the Raspberry Pi 5

     1. Open a web browser on your Raspberry Pi 5.
     2. Navigate to the following URL: http://127.0.0.1:6080/

     This will open the noVNC client directly on your Raspberry Pi 5.

     Method 2: Accessing noVNC Remotely from Another Device

     1. Ensure that your Raspberry Pi 5 and the remote device are connected to the same network.
     2. Open a web browser on the remote device.
     3. Navigate to the following URL: http://raspberrypi.local:6080/

-And now open the terminal

-step 5 Start core node
+6. Open terminal and start core node
 ```bash
 ros2 launch amr_coco amr_coco_bringup.launch.py
 ```

-step 6 Start mapping node
+7. Start mapping node
 ```bash
 ros2 launch amr_coco_navigation manual_mapping.launch.py
 ```

-step 7 Save map
+8. Save map
 ```bash
 ros2 launch amr_coco_navigation save_map.launch.py
 ```

-step 8 Start navigation system
+8. Start navigation system
 ```bash
 ros2 launch linorobot2_navigation navigation.launch.py
 ```